Introduction

 Always-on

-There is no differentiation between "tool" and "normal" scripts anymore, as it was the case in GDNative.
-Rust logic runs as soon as the Godot editor launches, but gdext explicitly changes this behavior.
-By default, all virtual callbacks (
+GDNative had the differentiation between "tool" and "normal" scripts.
+In GDExtension, native logic by default runs as soon as the Godot editor launches, but godot-rust explicitly changes this behavior.
+In Rust, all virtual callbacks (

 ready